hypothesi/mcp-server-tauri/packages/tauri-plugin-mcp-bridge/README.md

 [![Documentation](https://docs.rs/tauri-plugin-mcp-bridge/badge.svg)](https://docs.rs/tauri-plugin-mcp-bridge)
 [![License](https://img.shields.io/crates/l/tauri-plugin-mcp-bridge.svg)](https://github.com/hypothesi/mcp-server-tauri)

-A Tauri plugin that bridges the Model Context Protocol (MCP) with Tauri applications, enabling deep inspection and interaction with Tauri's IPC layer, backend state, and window management.
+A Tauri® plugin that bridges the Model Context Protocol (MCP) with Tauri applications, enabling deep inspection and interaction with Tauri's IPC layer, backend state, and window management.

 > **📦 This npm package is optional.** It provides TypeScript bindings for calling the plugin from your app's frontend code.
 If you're just using the [MCP Server for Tauri](https://github.com/hypothesi/mcp-server-tauri), you only need the **Rust crate** (`tauri-plugin-mcp-bridge`)—the MCP server communicates with it directly via WebSocket.